Cozy Peach Kitchen

 Labeled ingredients used to make instant pot rice and red beans.

-• Brown rice is used because it has a longer cook time than white rice.
-Choose medium or long grain brown rice.
+• Brown rice is used because it has a longer cooking time than white rice.
+Choose medium or long-grain brown rice.
 One minute/quick cook rice does not work here.

 • Hot sauce (not pictured) is optional and adds a pop of heat.
 I usually use Cholula or Tabasco here.

 • Vegetable broth: You may notice we use water and vegetable broth.
 Since one container of vegetable broth usually contains 4 cups, I just find it more practical to use water for the rest of the liquid instead of opening a new container.
-You can use 100% veg broth if you prefer!
+Better than Bouillon vegetable base is also a great option here.

 Steps 1 through 4 to make instant pot rice and beans.

 1. Select “sauté”.
-Once the pot reads “hot”, add the oil.
-Add the bell pepper, onions, and celery, sprinkle with salt and sauté until softened.
+Once the Instant Pot reads “hot”, add the oil.
+Add the bell pepper, onions, and celery, sprinkle with salt, and sauté until softened.

 2. Add the garlic and seasonings and sauté for 30 seconds more.
-Blooming spices with the aromatic ingredients (onion and garlic) is a quick way to deepen flavor.
-Deglaze the pot with vegetable broth to remove any stuck on bits.
+Blooming spices with the aromatic ingredients (onion and garlic) is a quick way to deepen the flavor.
+Deglaze the pot with vegetable broth to remove any stuck-on bits.

 Can I use kidney beans in this recipe?